 If you’re saddled with student loan debt, there may come a point where it feels tough to get ahead.
 You’re making payments, but a good portion of it isn’t even touching the principal.
 The culprit?
 Your interest rates.
-Federal student loans have fixed interest rates that don’t change over time, so you’re stuck with your rate — and if you have any PLUS loans, that could be close to 7 percent.
+Federal student loans have fixed interest rates that don’t change over time, so you’re stuck with your rate—and if you have any PLUS loans, that could be over 5%.

 What Is Student Loan Refinancing?